canonical/opensearch-operator/docs/how-to/upgrade.md

 ### Remove lock

-If the departed unit still holds the node lock, the replacement unit added in the next step would hang forever on `Requesting lock on operation: start`.
+If the departed unit still holds the node lock, the replacement unit added in the next step would get stuck forever on `Requesting lock on operation: start`.
 Check whether the lock document is still present:

 ```text